About us

 BDARS Club HF and VHF/UHF Station

-BDARS has a club HF and VHF/UHF station, available for all members’ use.
+BDARS has a remote club HF and VHF/UHF station, available for all members’ use from their own QTH.

-The VHF/UHF station uses an Icom 9700 transceiver.
+The Remote VHF/UHF station uses an Icom 9700 transceiver.

-Prior to use, BDARS members undergo a training session on the HF station.
+Prior to use, BDARS members undergo a training session on the use of both transceiver stations.
 On successful completion, they are issued with a password.
-Access is via a BDARS developed booking and control webpage ShedWeb.

 Internal Club Communications – Discord, Forum, WhatsApp